 The Anglican Free Communion International is a group of worldwide Christians committed to carrying the vision and anointing of our founders.
 We have pushed forward through many difficulties and we will continue to bring forth God’s promise to many who have been forgotten, through our ministries.

-The Anglican Free Communion – The Episcopal Free Church (Old name: Free Protestant Episcopal Church) is a large group of Anglicans of all varieties of churchmanship from Anglo-Catholic (High Church), Evangelical (Low Church), Latitudinarian (Broad Church), Charismatic and Liberal.
+The Anglican Free Communion International– The Episcopal Free Church, formerly know as the Free Protestant Episcopal Church, is a worldwide group of Anglicans of the many varieties of Churchmanship, From Anglo-Catholic (High Church), Evangelical (Low Church), Latitudinarian (Broad Church), Charismatic and Liberal.

 Checkemian was elected the first Primus as Mar Leon, and the Pro-Cathedral of the church was St Stephen’s Church, East Ham.
 In 1900, Checkemian retired from the Primacy in favour of Stevens, also passing to him the headship of the United Armenian Catholic Church of the British Isles, a body for Armenian expatriates that he had founded in 1889.
-In 1917 the Anglican Free Communion was legally recognized by the English courts when one of its clergymen was declared exempt from military service by virtue of his ordination
+In 1917 the Anglican Free Communion was legally recognized by the English courts when one of its clergymen was declared exempt from military service by virtue of his ordination.

-The following Mission statement was approved, in General Synod 2012, in Bolivia, with an initial theme statement
+The following Mission statement was approved, in General Synod 2012, in Bolivia, with an initial theme statement: